IBM/spring-boot-continuous-delivery/Readme.md

 -----

 # Deploying to Kubernetes
 One deployment option is to deploy this application to kubernetes.
-For this option, we will provision a lite kubernetes cluster via the IBM Bluemix Container Service and deploy the service using the [manifests/deployment.yaml](/manifests/deployment.yaml) file.
+For this option, we will provision a lite kubernetes cluster via the IBM Bluemix Container Service and deploy the service using the [manifests/deployment.yml](/manifests/deployment.yml) file.

 #### Provision and configure IBM Bluemix Container Service
-1) Log into the [Bluemix console](https://console.ng.bluemix.net/) and create a lite [Kubernetes cluster](https://console.bluemix.net/containers-kubernetes/launch) named "mycluster".
+1) Log into the [Bluemix console](https://console.ng.bluemix.net/) and create a lite [Kubernetes cluster](https://console.bluemix.net/containers-kubernetes/launch) named `mycluster`.
 This will take several minutes to provision.
-2. Create a Cloudant instance (if you haven't already) named sample-java-cloudant-cloudantNoSQLDB
+2. Create a Cloudant instance (if you haven't already) named `sample-java-cloudant-cloudantNoSQLDB`.
 3. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Kubectl is the standard way to interact with Kubernetes clusters.
-You will configure kubectl to point to your Kubernetes cluster hosted on the IBM Bluemix Container Service
+You will configure `kubectl` to point to your Kubernetes cluster hosted on the IBM Bluemix Container Service.
 3. Download the [IBM Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/index.html#install_bluemix_cli)
 3. Make sure you login, then install the IBM Bluemix Container Service plug-in.
 ```sh